"We really need a bigger lasting conversation about inequality and opportunity..."

-The news that only seven of 895 freshmen slots went to black students at New York City's most prestigious public high school has sparked public outrage and raised more questions about the fairness of admissions standards for the city's selective high-quality schools.
+The news that only seven out of 895 freshmen slots at New York City's most prestigious public high school went to black students has sparked public outrage and raised more questions about the fairness of admissions standards for the city's selective high-quality schools.

 According to education policy experts and those who have navigated the city’s selective high school application process, the low numbers of black and Latino students accepted at Stuyvesant High School — which like a few other city high schools relies solely on a test score to get in — reveal a series of uncomfortable truths about the state of American equity.